saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 1. Open a web browser, and navigate to <https://www.github.com>.
 Log in using your GitHub account credentials.

-2. In the upper-right corner, the user drop down menu and select **Your repositories**.
+2. In the upper-right corner, expand the user drop down menu and select **Your repositories**.

     ![The user menu is expanded with the Your repositories item selected.](media/github_yourrepositoriesmenu.png)